-The United Nations Counter-Terrorism Implementation Task Force (CTITF) was established by the Secretary-General in 2005 to ensure overall coordination and coherence in the counter-terrorism efforts of the United Nations system.
-CTITF is chaired by a senior United Nations official appointed by the Secretary-General and consists of 25 United Nations system entities and INTERPOL.
+The United Nations Counter-Terrorism Implementation Task Force (CTITF), established by the Secretary-General in 2005, aims to ensure overall coordination and coherence in the counter-terrorism efforts of the United Nations system and to support implementation of the UN Global Counter-Terrorism Strategy (General Assembly resolution 60/288).
+CTITF is comprised of 31 UN and international entities and is chaired by a senior UN official, Under-Secretary-General Mr. J. Feltman.
+CTITF provides for the delivery of focused and coherent assistance to Member States in implementing the UN Global Strategy, mainly by working together through the Working Groups and other initiatives to coordinate activities and build synergies in UN counter-terrorism efforts.

-The United Nations Global Counter-Terrorism Strategy, which brings together into one coherent framework decades of United Nations counter-terrorism policy and legal responses emanating from the General Assembly, the Security Council and relevant United Nations specialized agencies, has been the focus of the work of CTITF since its adoption by the General Assembly in September 2006 (General Assembly resolution 60/288).
+The United Nations Global Counter-Terrorism Strategy, which brings together into one coherent framework decades of United Nations counter-terrorism policy and legal responses emanating from the General Assembly, the Security Council and relevant United Nations specialized agencies, has been the focus of the work of CTITF since its adoption by the General Assembly in September 2006